Negative Maintenance: Why Support Should Grow Slower Than the Company

 This is not a team firing itself

-The obvious objection is that a support team killing its own tickets is voting itself out of a job.
-It isn’t.
+A support team killing its own tickets sounds like it is voting itself out of a job.
+It is not.

-A company worth working for is winning and growing, and a growing company sends you more customers every quarter.
+A company worth working for is winning and growing, and they send you more customers every quarter.
 More customers file more tickets.
 If support headcount tracks ticket volume one for one, the team grows in lockstep with the company forever, a fixed tax on every new customer.
 Killing tickets is how you break that ratio.
 The team still grows.
 It just grows slower than the customer count instead of matching it.

 The incentives line up better than they look.
 A ticket is a symptom, so removing its cause makes the product a little better and the customer a little more satisfied every time.
-Nobody enjoys having to contact support.
 The quieter your queue, the more often the product simply worked.

 Ship the fix.
 When the cause is a bug small enough to patch, the ticket and every future instance of it die in the same pull request.
-I made the case for support shipping its own fixes separately.
-It is the cleanest form of negative maintenance there is, and also the narrowest, because most tickets are not bugs.
+It is the cleanest form of negative maintenance there is, and the narrowest, because most tickets are not bugs.

 Escalate a diagnosis, not a complaint.
-Most tickets you cannot fix yourself, because the cause lives in a system you do not own.
 A bug report hands engineering a problem.
 A reproduction and a proposed fix hand them a decision, and a cheap one.
 Half the time they merge it the same day.
+This is subtraction by proxy: the cause lives in a system you do not own, so you make removing it the path of least resistance for the person who can.

 Change the product so the question cannot occur.
-This is the strongest move and the rarest.
-Support is the only function that watches every customer hit the same wall, at volume, and can say exactly which wall and how often.
+The strongest move, and the rarest: support is the only function that watches every customer hit the same wall, at volume, and can name exactly which wall and how often.
 That signal is worth more than any survey, and it usually dies in a ticket field.
-One setting had never graduated from beta, so enabling it stayed gated behind support, and for years the queue filled with the same request: turn this on for me.
+A product I supported had a setting that never graduated from beta, so enabling it stayed gated behind support, and for years the queue filled with the same request: turn this on for me.
 Support absorbed it quietly, thousands of times, every ticket resolved and not one of them subtracted, until the signal reached the people who could change the product and the setting became something customers flipped themselves.
 The whole category retired in a single release.

 The comfortable product